dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day3-equality-in-js.md

     false
     ```

 This much for today guys.
 Thankyou for reading.
-Tomorrow, we will look about Strict Equality Comparison.
-We will look more about Abstract Equaltiy Comparisions and deal with the weirdness of JavaScript.
+Tomorrow, we will look about **Strict Equality Comparison**.
+We will look more about **Abstract Equaltiy Comparision** and deal more with the weirdness of JavaScript.
 Good day !